Elvis-aws/Dev-Assoc-AWS/1-SECURITY SERVICES/WAF/aws-waf.md

 - Filter traffic based on IP addresses, geolocations, HTTP headers and body (block attacks from specific user-agents, bad bots, or content scrapers)
 # Vulnerability
-- A weakness or gab in your protection
+- A weakness or gap in your protection